 Project theme “Project,” types

-It comes handy while managing projects and taking a quick glance of any project, without getting inside the single post area of any project.
-The custom post type, has two custom taxonomies, Project category and location.
+It comes handy while managing projects and taking a quick glance at any project, without getting inside the single post area of any project.
+The custom post type, has two custom taxonomies, Project category, and location.